williamnagels/advanced-cpp/README.md

 - Composing pipelines
 - Customizing views

-## 2. Coroutines and Lazy Computation
+## 2. Coroutines

 **Why?**
-Coroutines allow you to write sequential-looking code that can be executed lazily or asynchronously behind the scenes.
+Coroutines allow you to write sequential-looking code that can be executed asynchronously behind the scenes.
-This leads to more natural control flow and greatly simplifies asynchronous programming.
+This leads to more natural control flow and simplifies asynchronous programming.
-By using coroutines, you can eliminate deeply nested callbacks, also known as the dreaded “callback hell”, and write cleaner, more maintainable code.
+By using coroutines, you can avoid nested callbacks, also known as the dreaded “callback hell”.

 **What?**
 - co_yield, co_return, co_await